zyjiaobj/triggers/docs/getting-started/README.md

 - A `TriggerTemplate` to create templated PipelineResource and PipelineRun per event received by the `EventListener`.
 <!-- -->
 - [Install the TriggerTemplate, TriggerBinding and EventListener](./triggers.yaml)
-  -  First, **edit** the `triggers.yaml` file to reflect
-    - The Docker repository to push the image blob
+  -  First, **edit** the `triggers.yaml` file to reflect the Docker repository you wish to push the image blob to.
-      - You will the `DOCKERREPO-REPLACEME` string everywhere it is needed.
+    - You will need to replace the `DOCKERREPO-REPLACEME` string everywhere it is needed.
   - Once you have updated the triggers file, you can apply it!
     - `kubectl apply -f ./docs/getting-started/triggers.yaml`
   - If that succeeded, your cluster is ready to start handling Events.

 ## Configure GitHub Webhook